jryanad/ad-oneframework/README.md

 # ad-oneframework
 Repo for ADThemes One Framework Files

 These are specific to ADThemes and Sites.
+Just copy these files into your webroot folder and follow instructions below.

 # Setup
 Site specific CSS goes in the _site-layout.scss partial